sedona-thomas/Arithmetic-Programming-By-Example/README.md

 # Brute-Force-Programming-By-Example

 Determines all valid combinations of addition, subtraction, multiplication, and division within a specified range for given examples.
-Outputs are in the format `x * a // b + c`.
-(In order to keep the problem simple and since they could be made into the form `x * a // b + c`, equivalent cases in the form of `(x + a) * b // c` have been ignored.)

-Run for "input.txt" with `python main.py`
+`python main.py [optional file] [optional maximum search depth] [optional maximum positive integer searched] [optional testing mode]`

-Run with `python main.py [optional file] [optional maximum search depth] [optional maximum positive integer searched] [optional testing mode]`
+Run `python main.py` for "input.txt"
-Run premade test cases `python main.py x x x x`
+Run `python main.py x x x x` for premade test cases

 Parameters:
 - File: contains lines with two integers separated by a space where the first integer is an input and the second integer is the corresponding output
-- Maximum search depth: how many times all possible expressions are expanded
+- Maximum search depth (optional): how many times all possible expressions are expanded
-- Maximum integer searched: specifies the range of possible values for addition, subtraction, multiplication, and division (by default, -10 to 10)
+- Maximum integer searched (optional): specifies the range of possible values for addition, subtraction, multiplication, and division (by default, -10 to 10)
-- Testing mode: if anything is specified, runs tests for test files
+- Testing mode (optional): if anything is specified, runs tests for test files

 Default values:
 - File: "inputs.txt"
-- Maximum search depth: 5
+- Maximum search depth: 2
 - Maximum positive integer searched: 10
 - Testing mode: off unless specified